 Community Planning is a process by which all the public services within a local authority area are planned and provided: health, social care, schools, colleges, police, fire, roads, transport, waste collection and more.

 Strategic Environmental Assessment

-For further information on the SEA contact email@example.com.
+For further information please contact email@example.com